FAQs of the Mannerism Art Movement

 El Greco’s “The Burial of the Count of Orgaz”: A Heavenly Vision

 El Greco’s “The Burial of the Count of Orgaz” is a renowned painting filled with stories of mysticism and spiritualism.
 The elongated figures, ethereal lighting, and celestial perspective convey a sense of divine otherworldliness.
-It’s as if the heavens themselves are present in this remarkable artwork.
+It’s as if the heavenly creatures themselves are present in this remarkable artwork.

 The Tale of Rosso Fiorentino’s “Deposition”: Art and Personal Tragedy